LowSkillDeveloper/3WiFiLocator-Unofficial/README.md

 > [!IMPORTANT]
-> Most likely, the 3WiFi Locator app will no longer be updated.
-Use the new WiFi Frankenstein app, which can do the same thing but contains improvements. https://github.com/LowSkillDeveloper/WIFI-Frankenstein
+> 3WiFi Locator app will no longer be updated.
+Use the new "WiFi Frankenstein" app, which can do the same thing but contains improvements. https://github.com/LowSkillDeveloper/WIFI-Frankenstein

 # Unofficial 3WiFi Locator v2 for Android